William9923/William9923/README.md

 -->

 ## 💬 Introduction
-I'm [William](https://william-porto.netlify.app/), currently a third year student as an Informatics Engineering undergraduate of year 2018.Currently working at Xtremax Bandung as Backend Engineer Intern.
+I'm [William](https://william-porto.netlify.app/), currently a third year student as an Informatics Engineering undergraduate of year 2018.
 Feel free to get in touch with me 😄.

 ## 🌱 Featured Projects
 | Project | Short Description | Language and Stack Used |